 There were dozens of comments on both posts, and commenter Mark was particularly anguished:

 I shudder at the very recent memory of my 5th grade daughter proudly bringing me her reading log to show me how much she had read this week and then, of course, get me to sign it.
-My daughter loves to read, but now her pride is getting wrapped up in what she is producing about her reading—her log, rather than discussing her books in great detail as she did just this past summer, when there was no log.
+My daughter loves to read, but now her pride is…her log, rather than discussing her books in great detail as she did just this past summer, when there was no log.

-As a Middle School Librarian I quickly discovered that students like to keep track of books they read, so I created a simple Reading Record with space for the title and author of the book and a star rating for the student to indicate whether they’d enjoyed the book.
+As a Middle School Librarian I realized students do like to keep track of books they read, so I created a simple Reading Record with space for the title and author of the book and a star rating for students to indicate how much they enjoyed the book.
 It wasn’t required and the forms were on the circulation desk for students to put into their binder.
-When I began encouraging students to read a variety of different kinds of stories, I added Fiction Subjects to the Reading Record.
+This type of record isn’t discouraging—it builds pride in a personal accomplishment.

 Then, four consecutive developments prompted me to re-evaluate reading promotion: